Interpreting profiling data

 The Debug view shows the target debugging information in a tree hierarchy.
 The number displayed after a thread label is a reference counter, not a thread identification number (TID).

-The Momentics IDE shows stack frames as child elements, and it shows the reason for the suspension beside the thread, (such as the end of the stepping range, a breakpoint was encountered, or a signal was received).
+The Momentics IDE shows stack frames as child elements, and it shows the reason for the suspension beside the thread (such as the end of the stepping range was reached, a breakpoint was encountered, or a signal was received).
 When a program exits, the Momentics IDE also shows the exit code.

 The Execution Time view